cpoussot/LF/README.md

 ## Contribution (dis)claim

 The present page does not aim neither at describing this framework in details nor providing a novel contribution, but rather to provide elementary ingredients to test and teach the LF thanks to MATLAB codes and the package `+lf`.
-The latter includes the following features and function:
+The latter includes the following features and functions:
 - approximate any SISO to MIMO data-set with a rational functions;
 - with controlled complexity;
 - with passivity preservation;
 - and with port Hamiltonian realization.

+The material contained in this package is mostly used to feel the LF and for education purpose.
+Additional features to deal with passivity and port-Hamiltonian  systems are also given.

-## Main reference (from author)
+## Main reference (from the author)

 ```
 @article{GPVA:2022,